GAA-UAM/MT_GB/README.md

 The code for the proposed algorithm is available in this repository for multi-task regression and classification problems.
 The code is implemented in Python and uses the scikit-learn library.

 To run the code, clone this repository and install the necessary libraries.
 Then, run the `mtgb.py` file to train and test the multi-task gradient boosting algorithm on the provided datasets.

+## Documentationd
+To get started with this project, please refer to the [Wiki](https://github.com/GAA-UAM/MT_GB/wiki)."